-Thank you for checking out Sally Morin Law's blog.
-Our goal here is to provide badly needed information - like answering "What is traumatic brain injury?" - for people who have suffered serious injuries in traffic accidents.
+Thank you for checking out Sally Morin Personal Injury Lawyers’ blog.
+Our goal here is to provide badly needed information – like answering “What is traumatic brain injury?” – for people who have suffered serious injuries in traffic accidents.
 We seek to help those folks navigate the complicated personal injury process.
-Hopefully you feel just a little bit more empowered to move forward with your case after reading more about traumatic brain injuries (or "TBI's") in this article.
+Hopefully you feel just a little bit more empowered to move forward with your case after reading more about traumatic brain injuries (or “TBI’s”) in this article.

 Traumatic Brain Injury (TBI)

 What is traumatic brain injury?
 That’s a difficult question to answer because each victim is different and the type and extent of injury they suffer can vary widely.
 Many individuals may suffer relatively mild traumatic brain injuries after an accident and be forced to deal with headaches for a few days.
 Other victims can have memory loss, physical disability, and emotional/psychological changes that can last a lifetime.